csoutham/CraftCMS-Airbrake/README.md

 ## Using Airbrake

 It will automatically log most exceptions/errors.
-If you want to log a exception/error from an custom plugin, you can use one of the two service methods:
+If you want to log a exception/error from an custom plugin, you can use this service methods:

 - `craft()->airbrake->notify();`